Enshi Yulu Blind Tasting Box

 Could it be lingering concerns over not-so-organic production?
 High prices?
 A lack of name recognition or maybe just genuine lack of enjoyment for the taste of Chinese green tea?

-To get to the bottom of this matter, between now and the end of Spring, we intend to send out 100 free green tea sampler.
+Between now and the end of Spring, we intend to send out 100 free green tea sampler.

 The three unmarked samples within the sampler will be from three producers we have, do not, and will not ever commercially sell tea from.
 To make this a bit more scientific, we have chosen three teas produced in the same region, harvest, and processing style.
 All of these samples are Enshi Yulu.
 Unlike many other varieties of Chinese green tea, this tea has well-defined, government-enforced standards of picking and processing.
 Nevertheless, variation between these three teas exist.
 Once it is clear which of these three teas is most preferred and at what price point, we will follow up with the three producers and do our best to figure out why these variations might exist and how viable each of these three teas might be for export.